 Materials have their ability to transform through time to adopt themselves in various conditions.
 Their inner capacity and potential to interact with outer information makes materials programmable entities.
-The aim of this seminar is to understand their behavior and compute them to get facilitate system of design according to these various interactions.
+The aim of this seminar is to understand their behaviour and compute them to get facilitate system of design according to these various interactions.

-Course is organized to make students have an understanding in contemporary urban theories and be able to de-and re-construct it through agent based system design and speculate the material implementations.
+Course is organized to make students have an understanding in contemporary urban theories and be able to de-and re-construct it through agent-based system design and speculate the material implementations.
 Material interactions will be observed.
 These observations will than transformed into the system design of a new material speculation.
 Various urban readings and discussions will be held.
-These discussion will than lead to how nature systems will be coming together with urban program, and what kind of a new material solution is needed for that.
+These discussions will than lead to how nature systems will be coming together with urban program, and what kind of a new material solution is needed for that.

-Weekly software exercises will go on to realize system based design principle.
-Each student group will complete a semester project by understanding the earlier discussions, system based principles speculating material solutions.
+Weekly software exercises will go on to realize system-based design principle.
+Each student group will complete a semester project by understanding the earlier discussions, system-based principles speculating material solutions.